teodorlu/neil-quickadd/README.md

 ## Usage

-`neil-quickadd scan PATH` - Recursively indexes libraries found in toplevel `:deps` from `deps.edn` files a directory.
+`neil-quickadd scan DIR` - Scan all dependencies you've used in `deps.edn` files found in `DIR`.

-`neil-quickadd` - Lets you pick a dependency with `fzf`, then adds it with `neil dep add`.
-Easy!
+`neil-quickadd` - Quickly add an indexed dependency.

 ## FAQ